Twenty dollar bills currency cash money

 For example, did you know that genuine currency paper contains tiny red and blue fibers embedded throughout the bill?
 Also, blurred or uneven features of the money likely indicate that it is counterfeit paper currency.

-If you do suspect that a paper note may not be genuine, here is some advice on what to do as offered by the Secret Service of the United States:
+If you do suspect that a paper note may not be genuine, here is some advice on what to do as offered by the Currency Education Program of the United States:

 Subscribe To Our Newsletter